 - The installers will use drop cloths and padding to protect your belongings inside the home.
 You can also move furniture away from the windows to ensure their safety.

-- Remove blocking items on the outside of your home, too.
-Trim hedges to provide easier access.
-Remove flower boxes from windows on both first and second stories.
+- Remove flower boxes or other blocking items on the outside of your home — trim hedges to provide easier access.

 - Turn off any security features you have on your windows.
 We don’t want ADT rushing over for a false alarm!

-- Take down window treatments like curtains, blinds, and sheers.
+- Remove window treatments like curtains, blinds, and sheers.

 2. Replacement Window Installation Process